 - 5. Automated Video Conferencing

 - Peninsula tables of nine with dual display video conferencing, Interactive Television, Vaddio camera system, voice activated peninsula cameras, and full active learning pod functionality as described above.
-An example is Library 410.
-A Library 410 Classroom User Guide is available.
+An example is Kathryn A. Martin Library (KAML) 410.
+A KAML 410 Classroom User Guide is available.

 For more information email Jason Davis: firstname.lastname@example.org.